zooniverse/front-end-monorepo/packages/app-project/components/ClassifyPage/components/ClassifierWrapper/README.md

-# ClassifyBox
+# ClassifierWrapper

-A common box component for widgets on the Classify page.
+This is a wrapper component for the classifier, in order to allow dynamic import.